Customising the Internet Explorer Address Bar

-This approach is a little faster, gives more immediate feedback but is harder to reproduce as you lack the nice, separate file with the your settings included.
-Open up your registry editor of choice and navigate to the 'HKEY_CURRENT_USER\Software\Microsoft\Internet Explorer\SearchUrl' key.
-Once there add a new key named 'cpan' this is the phrase you will enter into the IE address bar to activate the search; try to pick a short, memorable phrase.
+Editing The Registry by Hand: This approach is a little faster, gives more immediate feedback but is harder to reproduce as you lack the nice, separate file with the your settings included.
+Open up your registry editor of choice and navigate to the ‘HKEY_CURRENT_USER\Software\Microsoft\Internet Explorer\SearchUrl’ key.
+Once there add a new key named ‘cpan’ this is the phrase you will enter into the IE address bar to activate the search; try to pick a short, memorable phrase.

 When you look at the contents of the ‘cpan’ key you will see a default key, this is where you should place your fullURL, including both query string and the %s.
 Once this is done create a second key of type string, this is going to hold the mapping that causes any :’s passed in to be escaped to ‘%3A’.
 If you need to set up any other escapes such as spaces, math operands or similar you add another key with the desired mapping.
 Once both of these are finished close your editor.

-Now you've done all the hard work lets aim for that warm fuzzy glow that lasts for about twenty seconds before you go and check your email for something a little more interesting.
-Open IE and click in the address bar, type 'cpan Test::Warn' and watch as you are whisked away to the results page.
+Trying it Out: Now you’ve done all the hard work lets aim for that warm fuzzy glow that lasts for about twenty seconds before you go and check your email for something a little more interesting.
+Open IE and click in the address bar, type ‘cpan Test::Warn’ and watch as you are whisked away to the results page.

 While CPAN might not be a frequent stop in your browsing the principles are applicable to almost any site that exposes a search page, cinemas, jobsites and even obscure little sites like Amazon can be bolted in with a minimum of effort.